 Once the Logbook has been activated, the tracked trips of this car are saved into its respective Logbook.
 You can open it by tapping Logbook icon in your tab bar.
 More information about the Logbook can be found in its respective chapter.

-The fast communication setting can be found in the preference screen of your Car Profile.
+The OBD2 communication setting can be found in the preference screen of your Car Profile.
 Open the Car Profile and tap on the pencil icon in the upper right corner.

-This setting is automatically activated.
-It ensures that the start of a trip is recognized at once.
+This setting is automatically set to “Mode 1”.
 PACE can be used with this setting being permanently active with most cars.

-Some vehicles have special anti-theft protection measures which monitor the OBD2 port.
+Few vehicles have special anti-theft protection measures which monitor the OBD2 port.
 The car alarm can be triggered when an OBD2 dongle is used in such a car.
 If your car has such an alarm system monitoring its OBD2 port, a slightly slowed down data transmission is needed.
-Just deactivate this setting.
+In this case, select “Mode 2”.
+If the Problem persists, switch to “Mode 3”.
 You can then use PACE without any problems.
 This also won’t affect your car’s alarm system.

 Please note that this setting has to be adjusted individually for each connected car depending on whether it has a alarm system monitoring the OBD2 port.